Synerise/ios-sdk/README.md

 To get `Client API Key`, please sign in to your Synerise account and visit [https://app.synerise.com/api](https://app.synerise.com/api).
 Then, generate new `API Key` for `Client` audience.

-Configuration for SyneriseSDK should be completely resolved before the end of `AppDelegate` `didFinishLaunchingWithOptions` method.
+Configuration for **Synerise SDK** should be completely resolved before the end of `AppDelegate` `didFinishLaunchingWithOptions` method.

 **Swift:**
 ```swift